 The ocean is the richest source of life-sustaining minerals.
 It is not surprising that sea vegetables are considered to be the most nourishing source of essential vitamins and minerals for our health.
 Sea Vegetables such as Kelp, Nori, Bladderwrack, Dulse and Irish Moss contain significant amounts of vitamin A, B, E, D, K, and C, carotenes and iodine.
 They contain minerals such as calcium, magnesium, potassium, phosphorus, silica, iron and zinc.

 There are tremendous benefits of using these vegetables in the bath.
-Sea plants are said to help increase blood circulation to the skin, promote lymphatic draining, re-mineralize the skin, restore elasticity to the skin, and leave the skin feeling smoother and more supple.
+Sea plants are said to support healthy skin elasticity and leave the skin feeling smoother and more supple.

-Powdered sea vegetables can be used in facial packs, hair wraps, soaps and salt scrubs.
-Combine sea vegetables with other herbs, essential oils, Dead Sea or Moor mud and sea salts for a detoxifying body wrap.
+Powdered sea vegetables can be used in facial packs, hair wraps, body wraps soaps and salt scrubs.
+Sea vegetables can be combined with other herbs, essential oils, Dead Sea or Moor mud and sea salts.